Center for Pharmaceutical Cleaning Innovation

 Andrew then gained over 25 years of "hands-on" Validation experience working for Pharmaceutical and Biologics companies such as Johnson & Johnson companies RWJ Pharmaceutical Research Institute, Ortho-McNeil and Orth-Biotech (10 years), Schering-Plough (1 year) and Hoffmann-La Roche (5 years).
 Andrew's Validation and Qualification experience ranges from Equipment and Utility Qualification to Cleaning Validation to Process Validation to Spreadsheet and Computer Systems Validation.

-After leaving Hoffmann-La Roche in 2007, Andy founded a consulting company, Clean6Sigma, LLC and has been providing training and consulting using Lean and Six Sigma techniques to large and small pharmaceutical companies including Actavis, Bristol-Meyers Squibb, C.R.
+After leaving Hoffmann-La Roche in 2007, Andy founded a consulting company, Clean6Sigma, LLC which provided training and consulting using Lean and Six Sigma techniques to large and small pharmaceutical companies including Actavis, Bristol-Meyers Squibb, C.R.
 Bard, Novartis and Johnson and Johnson.
 In 2012, Andy decided to merge Clean6Sigma, LLC with Rocky Mountain Analytical to create PharmaClean Group, LLC.
 The PharmaClean Group was dissolved on December 31st 2015.
 The "Center for Pharmaceutical Cleaning Innovation" (CPCI) was officially incorporated as a not-for-profit organization and started on January 1st 2016 and operates a research and educational laboratory in Hillsborough, NJ.

 Andrew was also an Industry Professor from 2008 - 2015 in the Pharmaceutical Manufacturing and Engineering Graduate Program at Stevens Institute of Technology where he created and taught courses in Pharmaceutical Validation and Lean Six Sigma.
 While at Stevens, Andrew also founded and directed the Stevens Pharmaceutical Research Center (SPRC) from 2009 - 2015 which focused on Cleaning and Cleaning Validation topics

-Andrew became an adjunct professor at Temple University in 2019 and teaches the "Cleaning Validation" course in their Regulatory Affairs and Quality Assurance Program.
+Andrew is an Adjunct Associate Professor at Temple University (2019 - present) and teaches the "Cleaning Validation" course as part of their Regulatory Affairs and Quality Assurance Program.

 Andrew has a B.S. in Biology and an M.S. in Biology (specializing in Microbiology) and is also a certified Lean Six Sigma Black Belt (license # GR7764000076AW) and an Accredited Lean Six Sigma Trainer.